OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 #### Dynamic Analysis

-To verify authentication, first all privileged endpoints a user can access within an app should be explored.
-For all requests sent to an endpoint, an interception proxy can be used to capture network traffic while being authenticated.
-Then, try to replay requests while removing the authentication information.
-If the endpoint is still sending back the requested data, that should only be available for authenticated users, authentication checks are not implemented properly on the endpoint.
+Enumerate privileged endpoints by using the app and monitoring requests in your interception proxy.
+Then, replay the requests while removing the session ID or token.
+If the endpoint is still sending back the requested data that should only be available for authenticated users, authentication checks are not implemented properly on the endpoint.

-Further attack methods can be found in the test case OTG-AUTHN-004 of the [OWASP Testing Guide](https://www.owasp.org/index.php/Testing_for_Bypassing_Authentication_Schema_(OTG-AUTHN-004) "OWASP Testing Guide V4 (OTG-AUTHN-004)").
+Further attack methods can be found in the [OWASP Testing Guide](https://www.owasp.org/index.php/Testing_for_Bypassing_Authentication_Schema_(OTG-AUTHN-004) "OWASP Testing Guide V4 (OTG-AUTHN-004)").
 The [OWASP Testing Guide](https://www.owasp.org/index.php/Testing_for_Session_Management "OWASP Testing Guide V4 (Testing for Session Management)") should also be consulted for more authentication test cases.

 #### Remediation

 For every endpoint that needs to be protected, implement a mechanism that checks the session ID or token of the user:

-- if there is no session ID or token, the user may not have been authenticated before;
+- If there is no session ID or token, the user may not have been authenticated before;
-- if a session ID or token exists, make sure that it is valid and that it grants the user with sufficient privileges to allow the user to access the endpoint.
+- If a session ID or token exists, make sure that it is valid and that it grants the user with sufficient privileges to allow the user to access the endpoint.

 If any of these two conditions raise an issue, reject the request and do not allow the user to access the endpoint.